rsuite/rsuite/docs/pages/guide/use-next-app/en-US/index.md

 # Use in Next.js

-Production grade React applications that scale.
-The world's leading companies use Next.js to build server-rendered applications, static websites, and more.
+Next.js gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.

 ## Install and Initialization